 Gender and Education

-Breaking down gender-related barriers to education so that all learners, especially girls and the most marginalized, have access to quality learning opportunities from pre-primary through higher education.
+USAID works to break down gender-related barriers to education so children and youth, in all their diversity, have equitable access to quality learning opportunities from pre-primary through higher education.

-USAID works to advance gender equality in and through education, around the world.
-USAID is advancing this work with diverse, context-specific strategies, including:
+USAID works to advance gender equality in and through education, around the world with diverse, context-specific strategies, including:

-- Helping the most marginalized learners, especially girls and young women, get back on track during and after the COVID-19 pandemic.
+- Helping the most marginalized learners, especially girls, women and LGBTQI+ people, stay safe and connected to learning during and after the COVID-19 pandemic.

-- Ensuring that educational materials and instruction empower learners of all gender identities.
+- Ensuring that educational materials and instruction empower learners of all gender identities and expressions.

 - Providing safe learning opportunities for women and girls facing adversity, conflict, and crisis, particularly those who are displaced.

 - Promoting gender in the generation, reporting, and use of data and evidence.